 People want to talk.
 The hostile diatribes we read on social media are not what we found when meeting face to face.
 Yes, liberals are upset, but more than that, they want to understand and build bridges.
 Conservatives too, want to talk, but are more reticent for fear of being made the enemy.
 We have to learn how to create safe spaces for dialogue so that we can begin the process of finding, and building on, common ground.

 We need new skills.
-To heal our nation and move forward together, we need to master some radical new skills—what we refer to in the workshop as skills of the mind and the heart.
-If we fail to prioritize our relationships over our positions (heart), or fail to understand the true nature of our challenges (mind), we’ll never secure the future we most want for our children and ourselves.
+To heal our nation and move forward together, we need to master some radical new skills—ones that encompass both our head and our heart.
+If we fail to prioritize our relationships over our positions (heart), or fail to understand the true nature of our challenges (head), we’ll never secure the future we most want for our children and ourselves.

 This workshop—Difficult Conversations: The art and science of living together—is an outcome of our journey, and a response to these three insights.